 Why Insider Threats Go Unreported

 Insider threats remain a top risk to government agencies and contractors.
 Over the past ten years, the scale of that risk has steadily increased, driving renewed vigilance from the government.
-It has been a key motivation behind the development of continuous evaluation (CE), updates to NISPOM, DISS and ongoing initiatives in the DCSA.
+It has been a key motivation behind the development of continuous evaluation (CE), updates to NISPOM, DISS, and ongoing initiatives in the DCSA.

 But most investigations in the aftermath of an insider threat event reveal a disturbing pattern: insider threats rarely go unnoticed.
 In fact, it almost always turns out that someone working alongside the threat actor notices unusual behaviors and harbors suspicions while failing to report them.
 CISA’s video interview gives us insights as to why:

-- No one wants to tell: an aversion “snitching” is engrained in most Americans from childhood.
+- No one wants to tell: an aversion to “snitching” is engrained in most Americans from childhood.
 Cleared personnel do not want to get their colleagues in trouble, especially when they cannot prove that anything is amiss.

 - Reflexive denial: when cleared personnel notice something suspicious, they often doubt their own perceptions.
 They think “it couldn’t happen here,” and refuse to believe the worst about their colleagues.
 Ultimately, they talk themselves out of saying anything.

 - Lacking the big picture: in isolation, indicators of an insider threat may not seem very serious until they are connected with other indicators that form a more complete picture.
 When multiple individuals keep what they have noticed to themselves, no one gets a chance to connect the dots until it is too late.

 In short, those who are in the best position to expose an insider threat will often stay silent unless they are motivated to speak up.
 FSOs and other security officers, therefore, have an obligation to help their employees understand the signs of an insider threat, emphasize the importance of reporting everything, and provide them with the channels to do so.